accidentallyc/GD_/api.md

 ## `matches `
- Creates a function that performs a partial deep comparison between a given object and source, returning true if the given object has equivalent property values, else false.
+ Creates a function that perform a comparison between a given object and source, returning true if the given object has equivalent property values, else false.
  This attempts to replicate lodash's matches.